WCBeckerson/Colorblind_PyMOL/README.md

         set ray_shadows, 0
         set ray_trance_fog, 1

-        ##To show the PAE scores on you model, you can use these colors with the 'spectrum b' command:
+To show the PAE scores on you model, you can use these colors with the 'spectrum b' command:

+        ##PAE overlay with colorblind-friendly palette
         spectrum b, WongOrange WongSkyBlue